mircealungu/mircea/thoughtstream.md

 Aug 15

 I realized something, in Zeeguu we could now, with the help of the LLMs, have the extension simplify any article in any language.
 Thus, if I really want to read about something that happened in Romania, I can still find the article, and then translate and simplify it to my level in Danish, and then read it.
 I am enthusiastic about this idea.
-It really fulfill the original idea of letting you follow what you really care about while learning.
+It really is a new tool towards fulfilling the original hope of letting the learner follow what they really care about while learning their new language.

 The whole development of Zeeguu has always been driven by these ideas that I have every now and then that I get very enthusiastic about.
 So many of them were not even that good.
-But the forever chasing of these enthusiasm-fueled mini-projects is so tempting.
+But the forever chasing of these enthusiasm-fueled mini-projects is quite motivating.
+And some of them did turn out to be useful after all.

 Aug 14